Keyboard shortcuts

 Access

-There are four access expresions:
+There are four access expressions:

 • namespace member access

-• routine member access
+• receiver-qualified routine access

-• container memeber access
+• container member access

 • field member access